Inca Trail Alternate Route

 Now that you’ve chosen a hike, you need to know what gear to take with you!
 Don’t leave on your hike without these hiking gear essentials!

-Day 2 – A 3hr walk takes us to the top of the first pass, Puccaqasa (approx 14,340 feet).
-The snow capped peaks were gorgeous as we rose over the pass – well worth the slow effort of getting up there!
+Day 2 – A 3-hour walk takes us to the top of the first pass, Puccaqasa (approx 14,340 feet).
+The snow-capped peaks were gorgeous as we rose over the pass – well worth the slow effort of getting up there!
 The views of the valley below are spectacular – the whole day I felt small among giant moutnains and wide open spaces.
-We walked down for 30 min to our lunch spot, and then continued on to Kuychicassa (14,600 feet).
-From there we went down steep scree-filled switchbacks for 2hrs to a site the Incas called Inti Punku, (Sun Gate) with stunning views over the valley bellow and the Veronica mountain raising over the horizon.
+We walked down for 30 min to our lunch spot and then continued on to Kuychicassa (14,600 feet).
+From there, we went down steep scree-filled switchbacks for two hours to a site the Incas called Inti Punku (Sun Gate), with stunning views over the valley below and the Veronica mountain rising over the horizon.
 We camped that night near Choquetacarpo (11800 ft).

 Quarry Trail Andes Peru